wp-plugins/wpres-nofollow-link/readme.txt

 Contributors: wpres.net
 Plugin URI: https://wordpress.org/plugins/wpres-nofollow-link/
 Stable tag: 1.0.0
-Tags: nofollow,link,links,meta,insert,rel nofollow,seo,checkbox,popup
+Tags: nofollow,link,links,meta,insert,rel nofollow,seo,checkbox,popup,insert,rel nofollow,editor,TinyMCE,title
 Requires at least: 4.2
 Tested up to: 4.2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Adds a checkbox in the insert link popup box for including rel="nofollow" in links
+Adds a title field and a rel="nofollow" checkbox to the insert link popup box.

 == Description ==
-Adds a checkbox in the insert link popup box for including rel="nofollow" in links.
+This plugin restores the `Title` field (that was removed from WordPress 4.2) in the insert link popup box and also adds a new `Add rel="nofollow" to link` checkbox to it.

+If you like our plugin, please `rate` it.

 = Languages =